emabee/flexi_logger/README.md

 Since `time` is striving for a solution, while `chrono` appears to be unmaintained, `flexi_logger` switched from `chrono` to `time`.
-However, `time`'s "strategy" to solve the advisory is overly puristic: it refuses to obtain the UTC offset on unix platforms, if the program is multi-threaded, or running on a unix version other than `linux`.
+However, `time`'s "strategy" to solve the advisory is overly puristic: it refuses to obtain the UTC offset on unix platforms, if the program is multi-threaded or running on a unix version other than `linux`.

 `flexi_logger` tries to solve this dilemma by obtaining the UTC offset only once,